COPRS/production-common/docs/architecture/README.md

 Credentials to log into PRIP services (OData) are configured by Kubernetes secrets and are provided to the AUXIP client as needed.
 Different credentials for each PRIP service are supported

+#### CADIP

+The CADIP interface is the sucessor of the XBIP interface and is supposed to be used in order to retrieve the CADU files for the local processing system.
+Similiar to the AUXIP interface CADIP is based on OData4 and thus not just allow to download products, but also to perform Queries for sessions and files.

+The CADIP trigger is polling the specified endpoint for new sessions to appear.
+If a new session is identified it will be persisted.
+When quering for new sessions the publication date will be considered and just the trigger will just look for new sessions after the last finding to avoid retrieving old sessions all the time.

+Once a session is identified, the trigger will also start to query for the files that are contained within the session.
+Each file that is found will be fired as new event that will invoke the handling of the download into the local processing system.
+This will be continued per channel as long as no chunk is detected having the final block flag set.

+Each file identified by the trigger is send to the filter that can decide to drop the file or to provide it to the worker.
+This can be used in order to ensure that files just within a specific time interval are accepted.

+Once receiving a download request, the worker will contact the CADIP endpoint and query the file to get its UUID.
+Then a download is invoked from the OData interface and the provided file will be automatically uploaded into the Object Storage of the local processing system.
+A Catalog Event is written to invoke the metadata extraction from the file and addin it to the catalog to make it available to the processing chains.

+Note that to keep the RS-Addons behave the same way as before the worker will create a DSIB per channel once the files with the final block flag had been received.
+This DSIB file is just used to trigger the workflows.

 #### XBIP
+*Please be aware that this interface is deprecated and will be replaced by the CADIP in order to retrieve CADU sessions.
+It should not be used in new configurations anymore*

 Ingestion-Trigger component polls XBIP interface (webdav) of ground station and detects new files (CADU & DSIB).
 Once a new file is detected, an ingestion job is created and send to ingestion-workers.

 To be able to detect files as "new", ingestion-trigger stores in a persistence a last-known list of files available in XBIP and can compare current content with last-known content.
 This is valid for nominal and retransfer folders as both will be polled systematically.
 IngestionJobs are put on the nominal (high-priority) or retransfer (low-priority) queue depending on their origin.